FixRM/D365Extensions/README.md

 Set of extension methods for Microsoft.Xrm.Sdk.EntityReference base class.
 At the moment just two simple but sometimes useful type conversion methods.

 ## [Query Extensions](../../wiki/Query-Extensions)
-Set of extension methods to support some expression-style/LINQ techniques while using QueryExpression/QueryByAttribute classes.
+Set of extension methods to support some expression-style/LINQ techniques while using QueryExpression/QueryByAttribute classes under the hood.

 # Contributing
 Please fill free to create issue if you find a bug or have an idea.
 PR's are welcomed as well! :) Help wanted in the following areas:
 + Unit tests.
 Most of extensions are just wrappers/overrides of SDK classes but as list of extension grows method call chain grows as well.
-It seems like it's a time to unit check all methods
+It seems like it's a time to unit test all methods
 + Code documentation.
-As it turns out XML code documentation and wiki documentation are very different.
+As it turns out, XML code documentation and wiki documentation are very different.
 Help with updating code doc is appreciated